HOME

 16. If computers are in your classroom, place them to avoid glare from the windows or lighting system.

-18. Arrange the desks so that you can see weather a student is texting or twittering instead of working.
+18. Arrange the desks so that you can see if a student is texting or twittering instead of working.

-19. Provide a space for you where the students know it is offlimits to be without your approval or supervision.
+19. Provide an off-limits space where the students know not to be without your approval or supervision.

 21. Find out which students have physical or emotional situations that might require special seating arrangements and respond accordingly.